Standard Terms of Engagement

 - Where our fees are calculated on an hourly basis, time spent is recorded in 6 minute units, with time rounded up to the next unit of 6 minutes.

-- The time recorded will include any initial meeting or meetings and all ID checks and other enquiries we consider we should make before we act for any client.
+- The time recorded will include any initial meeting or meetings and all ID checks and other enquiries we are obliged to or consider we should make before we act for any client.

 - In addition to fees as above, we also charge an office services fee of $40 per file to cover costs of setting up your files, forms, postage, toll calls (if any) and retention of your file.
 If significant photocopying is required, we will charge for this at .30 cents per page.